Load Balancing and Scale-Out Architectures

 User session persistence ( Stickiness )

-The load balancer must keep all sessions state, even for inactive sessions.
+The load balancer must keep all session states, even for inactive sessions.
 Session persistence creates much more state than just the connection table.
-Some web applications store client session data on the servers, so the sessions from the same client must go to the same server.
+Some web applications store client session data on the servers, so sessions from the same client must go to the same server.
 This is particularly important when SSL is deployed for encryption or where shopping carts are used.

 The client establishes an HTTP session with the webserver and logs in.
 After login, the HTTPS session from the same client should land on the same web server to which the client logged in using the initial HTTP request.
 The following are ways load balancers can determine who the source client is.

-• SSL session ID -> Will retain session persistence even if the client is roaming and the client’s IP address changes.
+- SSL session ID -> The session Will remain persistent even if the client is roaming and the client’s IP address changes.

 Data path programming